curtislarson/beers/README.md

 ## TODO

-- [ ] Fix mobile styles
+- [ ] Some sort of "navigation" or "auto driver" mode where it slowly goes from beer to beer and navigates around the map?
+Similar to the 1000 beer party.
 - [ ] Improve markers?
-- [ ] Fix mobile styles
 - [ ] Sort fields
 - [ ] Keyword highlighting?
 - [ ] Include "globe view"?
   - Would need to relearn `kml`

-- [ ] Some sort of "navigation" or "auto driver" mode where it slowly goes from beer to beer and navigates around the map?
-Similar to the 1000 beer party.
+- [x] Fix mobile styles
 - [x] Connect cloudflare pages to github and verify deployment
 - [x] Fetch images from urls and upload to blob store
 - [x] Deploy scheduled job to pull incrementally (default last 50 beers should be good enough)